-Shares of common stock offered by us(1).....

-11,365,000 shares

-Shares of common stock offered by selling stockholders.....

-701,823 shares

-Shares of common stock to be outstanding after this offering(1)(2).....

-37,635,862 shares

-Use of Proceeds.....

-The net proceeds to us from the sale of the shares of common stock offered by this prospectus, after deducting the underwriting discount and the estimated offering expenses payable by us, will be approximately \$108.0 million, or approximately \$125.7 million if the underwriters exercise their over-allotment option in full.
-We intend to use the net proceeds as follows:
+Shares of common stock offered by us(1) shares Shares of common stock offered by selling stockholders shares Shares of common stock to be outstanding after this offering(1)(2) shares Use of Proceeds The net proceeds to us from the sale of the shares of common stock offered by this prospectus, after deducting the underwriting discount and the estimated offering expenses payable by us, will be approximately \$.
+We intend to use the net proceeds as follows: approximately \$ to fund the purchase or development of our Pending Acquisition and Development Facilities; - the remainder for general corporate and working capital purposes, including possible future acquisitions or developments of facilities, expansion of the Desert Valley Facility, funding of the DSI acquisition and development commitment, and repayment of indebtedness.

-- approximately \$64.0 million to fund the development of a community hospital in Houston, Texas; - approximately \$33.0 million to fund a portion of the development costs of a women's hospital and integrated medical office building in Bensalem, Pennsylvania that we have under contract; - approximately \$3.0 million to fund a portion of the development costs of a community hospital in Bloomington, Indiana that we have under letter of commitment; and - approximately \$8.0 million to fund a mortgage loan to Hammond Properties pursuant to a letter of commitment.

 Pending these uses, we intend to invest the net offering proceeds in interest-bearing, short-term marketable investment grade securities or money-market accounts which are consistent with our intention to qualify as a REIT.
+Proposed NYSE symbol MPW

-NYSE symbol.....
+Proposed NYSE symbol.....
 MPW

-(1) Excludes up to 1,810,023 shares of common stock that may be issued by us upon exercise of the underwriters' overallotment option.

-(2) Based on 26,164,862 shares outstanding as of June 30, 2005.
+- (1) Excludes shares of common stock that may be issued by us upon exercise of the underwriters' overallotment option. - (2) Based on shares outstanding as of , 2005.
 Includes 106,000 shares of restricted common stock to be awarded upon completion of this offering under our Amended and Restated 2004 Equity Incentive Plan, which we refer to in this prospectus as our equity incentive plan.
-Excludes (i) 100,000 shares of common stock issuable upon the exercise of stock options granted to our independent directors under our equity incentive plan, one-third of which are vested; (ii) 5,000 shares of common stock issuable in October 2007 and 7,500 shares of common stock issuable in March 2008 pursuant to deferred stock units awarded under our equity incentive plan to our independent directors; (iii) 35,000 shares of common stock to be issued pursuant to the exercise of a warrant granted to an unaffiliated third-party; and (iv) 490,680 shares of common stock available for future awards under our equity incentive plan.
+Excludes (i) 100,000 shares of common stock issuable upon the exercise of stock options granted to our independent directors under our equity incentive plan, one-third of which are vested; (ii) 5,000 shares of common stock issuable in October 2007 and 7,500 shares of common stock issuable in March 2008 pursuant to deferred stock units awarded under our equity incentive plan to our independent directors; (iii) 35,000 shares of common stock issuable upon the exercise of a warrant granted to an unaffiliated third-party; and (iv) 490,680 shares of common stock available for future awards under our equity incentive plan.